docker/extensions-sdk/docs/dev/api/docker.md

 });
 ```

-The child process created by the extension will be killed (`SIGTERM`) automatically when closing the Docker Dashboard or when exiting the extension UI.
+The child process created by the extension is killed (`SIGTERM`) automatically when you close the dashboard in Docker Desktop or when you exit the extension UI.
 If needed, you can also use the result of the `exec(streamOptions)` call in order to kill (`SIGTERM`) the process.

 ```typescript linenums="1"